-If you have been injured in your workplace then you may be entitled to Workers’ Compensation benefits regardless of who was at fault for the injury.
-Ken Kieklak, Attorney at Law has decades of experience working with both employers and their insurance companies to negotiate Workers’ Compensation claims.
+If you have been injured in your workplace, then you may be entitled to Workers’ Compensation benefits regardless of who was at fault for the injury.
+Our Benton County workplace injury attorneys have decades of experience working with both employers and their insurance companies to negotiate Workers’ Compensation claims.

 The Arkansas Department of Labor has contracted with the U.S. Department of Labor’s Bureau of Labor Statistics to conduct annual surveys of workplace fatalities, injuries, and illnesses.
 As part of their findings, they tracked the number of fatal injuries over the past several years.